dat-ecosystem-archive/dat-dns/README.md

 ```

 TTL is optional and will default to `3600` (one hour).
 If set to `0`, the entry is not cached.

-### Dat-name Resolution

-Resolution of a site at `dat://hostname` will occur with the following process:

- - Browser checks its dat names cache.
-If a non-expired entry is found, return with the entry.
- - Browser issues a GET request to `https://hostname/.well-known/dat`.
- - If the server responds with a `404 Not Found` status, store a null entry in the cache with a TTL of `3600` and return a failed lookup.
- - If the server responds with anything other than a `200 OK` status, return a failed lookup.
- - If the server responds with a malformed file, return a failed lookup.
- - If the response includes no TTL, set to default `3600`.
- - If the response includes a non-zero TTL, store the entry in the dat-name cache.
- - Return the entry.